MaitreManuel/homemade-domotic/README.md

 # homemade-domotic
-My own domotic project, made with device with old phones and arduino cards
+My own domotic project, made with device like old phones and arduino cards